Moodyville, Kansas – Extinct in Pottawatomie County

 These springs, owned by E.M.
 Moody, flowed from the base of a limestone bluff on the east bank of Rock Creek.
 Surrounded by a fine grove of natural timber, the thick foliage rendered the surroundings very pleasant and kept out the sun’s burning rays in midsummer.
 There was a large, level park below the springs, on which was located a nice fountain.

-Other improvements were made, including an avenue bordered by large trees that connected the springs with the main road, a fish pond, side walks, and swinging bridges.
+Other improvements included an avenue lined with large trees connecting the springs to the main road, a fish pond, sidewalks, and swinging bridges.

 The water of the main spring had a temperature of 54 degrees and a flow of 360 gallons per hour.
-The spring waters were very strong in magnesia salts with traces of nitrate, sulphate of lime, sulphate of soda, sulphate of potassa, carbonates of lime, chloride of sodium; and contained alumina and organic matter.
+The spring waters were very strong in magnesia salts with traces of nitrate, sulfate of lime, sulfate of soda, sulfate of potassa, carbonates of lime, chloride of sodium, and contained alumina and organic matter.

 Moodyville Springs, Kansas.